-Assam: Youth thrown off Flyover in Guwahati over alleged theft
+Assam: Youth thrown off flyover in Guwahati over alleged theft

-Guwahati: A youth accused of theft was allegedly thrown off the Chandmari flyover in Guwahati, Assam, leaving him critically injured.
+Guwahati: A youth accused of theft was allegedly thrown off the Chandmari flyover in Assam’s capital city Guwahati leaving him critically injured.

 The youth, Rokibul Ali from Bhaskar Nagar, was allegedly accused of theft by an employee of a construction company.